How to bake your own perfect Kilimanjaro Trek cake:

 - DO buy the 3L water pack with insulated/thermal water tube.
 This will help most on your summit day when your water will freeze.

 - Tip: after each sip, blow the water back to prevent the tip of the tube from freezing.

-- DO bring an insulated water bottle as back up because Daniel’s water tube froze — his was not insulated.
+- DO bring an insulated water bottle as back up because my friend’s water tube froze — his was not insulated.
 My mouthpiece finally froze midway on summit day because I didn’t blow the water back so the water bottle helped a lot.
 Also, the bottle is easier to carry around the camp and easier to drink during the night.

 - Fun fact: smokers tend to do better on summit day because they are used to getting less oxygen.
 So smokers you can do this too!!!